animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 Spring Data for GemFire's default behavior is to fail-fast, always.
 So, neither `Index` *Exception* are "handled" by default.
-These `Index` exceptions are wrapped in a SDG `GemfireIndexException` and rethrown.
+These `Index` exceptions are wrapped in a Spring Data for GemFire `GemfireIndexException` and rethrown.
 If you wish for Spring Data for GemFire to handle them for you, you can set either of these `Index` bean definition options to `true`.